How to Get Rid of Squatters in Maryland

 • Additionally, the possession must be actual, exclusive, and continuous for at least 20 years.
 This means that the occupant must physically occupy the property, have exclusive control over it, and not abandon it for an extended period.

-• Furthermore, the occupant’s possession must be open and notorious, meaning it is obvious to the public and the owner.
+• Furthermore, the occupant’s possession must be open and notorious, meaning obvious to both the public and the owner.

 • Lastly, the possession must be under a claim of right, indicating that the occupant believes they have the legal right to the property.